Step-by-Step Deadfire Modding Tutorial and Tools

 After that, create a text file in the last folder with your mod name or even your ex-girlfriend name if you’re feeling peachy.

-The only matters are the name and the structure of “overide”, “design”, and “gamedata” folders.
+The only things that matter are the names and structure of the ‘override,’ ‘design,’ and ‘gamedata’ folders.

-The final address of your mod should be look like this (for example): “C:\Program Files (x86)\Steam\steamapps\common\Pillars of Eternity II\PillarsOfEternityII_Data\override\NoFriendlyFire_BombsAndScrolls\design\gamedata“.
+The final path for your mod should resemble this example: “C:\Program Files (x86)\Steam\steamapps\common\Pillars of Eternity II\PillarsOfEternityII_Data\override\NoFriendlyFire_BombsAndScrolls\design\gamedata“.

-Paste this into your blank text before anything else and make this a template for any mod you want to create in the future:
+Paste this template into your blank text before adding anything else, and use it as a template for any mods you create in the future:

 {